dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 ======================

-A LID file consists of a series of keyword/value statements, just like the Dylan source file interchange format described in DRM (page 21.)
+A LID file consists of a series of keyword/value statements, just like the Dylan :drm:`source file interchange format <Dylan_Interchange_Format>`.
 In this section, we describe the standard LID keywords.

 Library:
 --------